FCE Speaking - structure, examples, how to score higher

 Another big mistake that test-takers make is that they use the wrong tense.
 The only tense you should be using to describe pictures is Present Continuous!
 Failing this leads to a lower mark – see the official assessment report, page 3.

-Another common mistake is spending too much time on describing.
-I’ve had students who would spend a whole minute talking about what’s in the picture.
+Another common mistake is spending too much time on description.
+I’ve had students who would spend the entire minute talking about what’s in the picture.
 Remember, do not spend more than 15-20 seconds on that.
 Another helpful technique is to include comparisons in your description.

-Finally, it is “in the picture”, not “on the picture” – a very shameful mistake to make!
+Finally, it is “in the picture”, not “on the picture” – you wouldn’t believe how often test-takers make this mistake!

 “The first picture shows us a group of friends enjoying themselves.
 Contrastingly, in the second picture, we see colleagues who are having a business lunch.”